square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 Click on the text __Already a Chrome user?
 Sign In__ on the __Make Chrome your own__ page.

-Login to Google using your full Block email address (jsmith@squareup.com or jsmith@block.xyz).
-Then you will be redirected to Okta:
+Log in to Google using your full Block email address (e.g., jsmith@block.xyz).
+You will then be redirected to Okta:

 {% include figure url="/assets/images/duo-login2.jpg" image_path="/assets/images/duo-login2.jpg" %}

-Enter email and your password and click [Sign In](){: .btn .btn--inverse .btn--small}
+Enter your email and password and click [Sign In](){: .btn .btn--inverse .btn--small}.

 {% include figure url="/assets/images/duo-push.jpg" image_path="/assets/images/duo-push.jpg"  %}